danielsaidi/website_danielsaidi/collections/_posts/2012/2012-02-27-dependency-injection-gone-too-far.md

 each sub routine is basically a program of its own.
 As far as the master program is concerned, it just delegates the raw argument array to each sub routine.
-Then, it's up to each sub routine to use it as it sees fit.
+Then, it's up to each sub routine to use it as it sees fit, or ignore any irrelevant arguments that it doesn't need.

 ## The old design – DI for all (too much?)